IN THIS SECTION

 HC-245 Introduction to Public Health Research

 This course introduces students to health sciences research.
-Students will develop critical skills including effectively navigating and interpreting information, distinguishing between high quality and low quality sources of evidence.
-Students will gain an understanding of the importance of staying actively informed of current events relevant to public health and how informed public health professionals can seek out high quality news on public health as well as discern effective from misleading news relevant to public health policy.
-Students also will spend extensive time exploring the difference between information found on internet searches and social media versus reliable health agency information.
+Students develop critical skills including effectively navigating and interpreting information and distinguishing between high quality and low quality sources of evidence.
+Students gain an understanding of the importance of staying actively informed of current events relevant to public health and how informed public health professionals can seek out high quality news on public health and discern from misleading news information that is relevant to public health policy.
+Students also spend extensive time exploring the difference between information found on internet searches and social media versus reliable health agency information.

 3 credits